 This Colorado itinerary is intense so adapt it to your needs if you want to spend more time in the Park.

-If you fail to get a ranger tour ticket, you can consider a commercial Mesa Verde Express Tour with a guide.
+If you fail to get a ranger tour ticket, you can consider a commercial Half Day Mesa Verde Cultural Tour with a guide.
 You will learn details about the rise of unusual houses on the cliffs.
 You will hear how people lived in them, what they did, and much more.
 Thanks to this, you will gain valuable knowledge.
 The tour takes 4.5 hours, a departure from Mancos, so it is perfect if your time visiting Mesa Verde is limited.

 Hiking in Mesa Verde National Park